DetriX-x/KLibrary/README.md

 pic.1 *Admin GUI*
 # Installation
 Load library_db_backup.sql to your PSQL
-Change PSQL username, name of your database, password in the beggining of constructor of mainwindow.cpp file Run the following command:
+Change PSQL username, name of your database, password in the beggining of constructor of mainwindow.cpp file\n Run the following command:
 ```
 qmake && make